 Envelope tracking.
 Making sure that the envelope gets safely from the - legitimate - voter to the ballot box (or the polling office) is the first priority for the chain of custody for the marked ballots.
 The issue is of course doing that without breaching the voter's privacy.

+The simplest case uses our stickers as seal; the composite sticker seal and a signature across the closure flap makes tampering with the ballot evident if the seal is torn.
+In this case, the closure flap also covers any slide through race viewing slot.
+The race viewing slot modesty panel is folded down with the envelope closure as well.
 Another option is to have two return envelopes one inside another.
 The first envelope bears the name of the voter and is signed by them.
 Once at the polling office, the officials receive that envelope, check that the voter hasn't voted yet and is on the voter rolls, and then opens it before casting the envelope inside into the ballot box.
 This is sometimes already done, in one form or another, in certain voting systems, although not always with the security of a second envelope.
-Similar features can be implemented in a variety of ways.

 To reassure voters that their ballot arrived safely, voters might apply at any point before the vote for a pair of linked scratch-off tickets with unique numbers.
 They scratch the same digit on both tickets to check that they are indeed identical, and then put one inside their envelope.
 When the envelopes arrive at the polling office, the ballots are cast in a ballot box, and the tickets in another, to decorrelate them.
 The tickets are then scratched and checked, and the numbers printed online (or shown at city hall).
-Inspired by systems already in place in countries like Portugal or Romania [UD15], the idea is to create an incentive for voters to use the system, by offering some lottery with the tickets (and a special prize if someone shows an inconsistency).
+Inspired by systems already in place in countries like Portugal or Romania [22], the idea is to create an incentive for voters to use the system, by offering some lottery with the tickets (and a special prize if someone shows an inconsistency).

 Identifiable ballots.
-One issue that regularly comes up in recounts is that each subsequent recount finds slightly different totals for each candidate.
+One issue that comes up in recounts is that each subsequent recount finds slightly different totals for each candidate.
 One method to improve the counting accuracy and eliminate potential avenues for fraud would be to make the ballots identifiable.
 Not when they are being filled (as it would break the privacy of the voter) but when they are first taken out of the ballot box.
 A numbering stamp would be enough for the purpose, and make errors easier to track during audits and recounts.

-Attributable recounts.
-An extension of the post-vote identifiable ballot idea is for the person counting the ballots to also be identifiable, for example by having a specific numbering stamp (with a different pattern for each person).
+An extension of the post-vote identifiable ballots above is for the person counting the ballots to also be identifiable, for example by having a specific numbering stamp (with a different pattern for each person).
 This could be useful in hand recounts or in jurisdictions where initial counting is done by hand.
 Although this could improve the security of the chain of evidence, it also makes it easier to find out who miscounted in which way, which could be used for disciplinary purposes by a powerful adversary in a sufficiently corrupt system.

-4 Discussion
+4 DISCUSSION